-In casual American English, "The clinical trial is testing the safety and efficacy of the drug" sounds like "dhuh KLIH-nuh-kuhl TRAHY-uhl ihz TEH-stuhng dhuh SAYF-tee and EH-fuh-kuh-see uhv dhuh DRUHG".
-Several things happen here, and the headline one is the DR Sounds Like JR: the DR sounds more like J than two crisp consonants.
+Americans pronounce "The clinical trial is testing the safety and efficacy of the drug" as "dhuh KLIH-nuh-kuhl TRAHY-uhl ihz TEH-stuhng dhuh SAYF-tee and EH-fuh-kuh-see uhv dhuh DRUHG" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the DR Sounds Like JR — the DR sounds more like J than two crisp consonants.
+It lands on drug, a hallmark of natural-sounding American speech.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.